Jonathan Banks

 Jonathan Ray Banks (born January 31, 1947) is an American actor.
-He played FBI Special Agent Frank McPike in the television series Wiseguy (1987–1990).
-For his role, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
+He played FBI Special Agent Frank McPike in the television series Wiseguy (1987–1990), for which he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
 Banks gained renewed recognition for his role as hitman and fixer Mike Ehrmantraut in the television series Breaking Bad (2009–2013).
-He reprised the role as a lead character in the spin-off series Better Call Saul (2015–2022) and the movie El Camino: A Breaking Bad Movie (2019).
+He reprised the role as a lead character in the spin-off series Better Call Saul (2015–2022) and had a cameo in El Camino: A Breaking Bad Movie (2019).
 For playing Ehrmantraut, he received five nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.

 Banks' film projects include The Rose (1979), Airplane!
-(1980), Frances (1982), Beverly Hills Cop (1984), Armed and Dangerous (1986), There Goes the Neighborhood (1992), Under Siege 2: Dark Territory (1995), Foolish (1999), Puff, Puff, Pass (2006), Identity Thief (2013) and The Commuter (2018).
+(1980), 48 Hrs (1982) Frances (1982), Beverly Hills Cop (1984), Armed and Dangerous (1986), There Goes the Neighborhood (1992), Under Siege 2: Dark Territory (1995), Foolish (1999), Puff, Puff, Pass (2006), Identity Thief (2013) and The Commuter (2018).
 He also appeared prominently in the fifth season of Community (2014) and provided the voice of Commissioner Jim Gordon in the video game Batman: Arkham Knight (2015), and Brit in the animated series Invincible (2025–present).

 Early life and education

-Banks was born on January 31, 1947, in Washington, D.C., and grew up in Chillum, Maryland.
-His father was a civil servant and his mother a professor at Indiana State University.
-Banks has said his late mother was a secretary in various federal government offices, including the Central Intelligence Agency, and that she was also a private secretary to several top Naval officers, including Admiral Chester W. Nimitz.
+Banks was born on January 31, 1947, in Washington, D.C., and grew up in the suburb of Chillum, Maryland.
+His father was a civil servant and his mother was a professor at Indiana State University.
+Banks has said his mother was also secretary in various federal government offices, including the Central Intelligence Agency, and that she was also a private secretary to several top Naval officers, including Admiral Chester W. Nimitz.

 Banks graduated from Northwood High School in Silver Spring, Maryland, and attended Indiana University Bloomington, where he was a classmate of actor Kevin Kline.
 During this time, they participated in a production of The Threepenny Opera together.
 He also played Anthony Anderson in The Devil's Disciple, which he credits as changing his life.
+Banks left Indiana University without a degree to begin his theater career, joining a touring company of Hair as a stage manager, traveling to Australia and New Zealand.